tkbadamdorj/simple-gpu-scheduler/README.md

 --pick_last_free_gpu: if flag is set, uses last free GPU if there is only one GPU free
 --log_dir: where to store model logs
 ```

+You can also look at the training file in `demo_train.py`

 ### The output will look something like this: